DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-08-ucas-contacts.md

 - request permission to share details with UCAS
 - share details with UCAS via the API

-We don’t know if UCAS is willing to request permission from providers to share existing contacts with DfE.
+We do not know if UCAS is willing to request permission from providers to share existing contacts with DfE.

 We confirmed with UCAS that: